How to avoid itchy and watery eyes this allergy season.

 Congestion and a runny nose might be the most obvious seasonal allergy symptoms, but they’re not the only ones.
-Your eyes can also swell up, itch, and water after coming into contact with pollen, grass, dust, mold, or other allergy triggers.
+Others include dust, mold, or other allergy triggers.

 The same substances that set off nasal allergy symptoms irritate the conjunctiva – the thin protective membrane covering your eye.
 Irritation causes mast cells in the eyes to release chemicals such as histamine, which set the allergic reaction in motion.
 These chemicals widen blood vessels, irritate mucus membranes, and inflame the eyelids, leaving the eyes watery, itchy, red, and swollen – a condition known as allergic conjunctivitis.
 Up to 40 percent of Americans deal with allergic eye irritation.
 “It is probably more common than even the nasal symptoms that people feel,” says Leonard Bielroy, MD, an allergist practicing in New Jersey.

 Allergic conjunctivitis isn’t the same as bacterial or viral conjunctivitis, more commonly known as pinkeye.
 Although both names contain the word “conjunctivitis,” pink eye is a contagious infection caused by bacteria or a virus.
 Allergic conjunctivitis can’t be spread from person to person.